Intellectual Property: UPPS No. 01.04.26

 01.02 This policy applies prospectively to all persons employed by Texas State, to all students of Texas State, and to anyone using Texas State facilities or under the supervision of Texas State personnel.
 Texas State expects its employees, faculty, staff, and students to be aware of and abide by the university’s policies related to intellectual property.
 The prior established policy shall govern all intellectual property disclosures made prior to this policy’s date.

-Texas State’s IDP policies are derived primarily from the Texas State University System (TSUS) Patent Policy, more specifically Chapter III, Section 12, of the Rules and Regulations of The Texas State University System.
+Texas State’s IDP policies are derived primarily from the TSUS Patent Policy, more specifically Chapter III, Section 12, of The TSUS Rules and Regulations.
 The TSUS Patent Policy is incorporated into this policy by reference and shall govern if any provisions of this policy are found to be in conflict.
-Key provisions of the TSUS Patent Policy are outlined in Section 03. below.
+Key provisions of the TSUS Patent Policy are outlined in Section 03.

 02.01 For the purposes of this policy, the following definitions apply:

 a.
-Creator: An individual subject to this policy, who invents, discovers, authors, or otherwise develops intellectual property as defined below.
+Creator – an individual subject to this policy, who invents, discovers, authors, or otherwise develops intellectual property as defined below.

 b.
-Invention: A process, method, discovery, device, plant, composition of matter, or other invention that reasonably appears to qualify for protection under United States patent law, Chip Design Protection law or plant protection schemes, whether or not actually patentable.
+Invention – a process, method, discovery, device, plant, composition of matter, or other invention that reasonably appears to qualify for protection under United States patent law, Chip Design Protection law or plant protection schemes, whether or not actually patentable.
 A single inventor or a group of collaborating inventors can produce an invention.

 c.
-Copyrighted Work: An original work of authorship fixed in a tangible medium of expression from which others can perceive, reproduce, or otherwise communicate it, either directly or with a machine or device, including books, journals, software, computer programs, musical works, dramatic works, videos, multimedia products, sound recordings, and pictorial and graphical works.
+Copyrighted Work – an original work of authorship fixed in a tangible medium of expression from which others can perceive, reproduce, or otherwise communicate it, either directly or with a machine or device, including books, journals, software, computer programs, musical works, dramatic works, videos, multimedia products, sound recordings, and pictorial and graphical works.
 A single author or a group of collaborating individuals may produce a tangible research item.

 d.
-Trademark (including Service Mark): A distinctive word, design, or graphic symbol, or combination word and design that distinguishes and identifies the goods and services of one party from those of another, such as the university’s logo and tagline (see also UPPS No. 01.04.11, Guidelines for Use of Texas State Logo, System Statement, Board of Regents List, and Equal Opportunity Statement).
+Trademark (including Service Mark) – a distinctive word, design, or graphic symbol, or combination word and design that distinguishes and identifies the goods and services of one party from those of another, such as the university’s logo and tagline (see also UPPS No. 01.04.11, Guidelines for Use of Texas State Logo, System Statement, Board of Regents List, and Equal Opportunity Statement).

 e.
-Tangible Research Property: Tangible items produced in the course of research including such items as biological materials, engineering drawings, integrated circuit chips, computer databases, prototype devices, circuit diagrams, and equipment.
+Tangible Research Property – tangible items produced in the course of research including such items as biological materials, engineering drawings, integrated circuit chips, computer databases, prototype devices, circuit diagrams, and equipment.
 Individual items of tangible research property may connect with one or more intangible inventions or discoveries.
 A single creator or a group of collaborating inventors can produce an item of tangible research property.

 f.
-Intellectual Property: A term referring to a number of distinct forms of property that result from intellectual thought or activity, and for which a set of exclusive rights are recognized.
+Intellectual Property – a term referring to a number of distinct forms of property that result from intellectual thought or activity, and for which a set of exclusive rights are recognized.
 Under intellectual property law, owners receive certain exclusive rights to the intellectual property they own, such as musical, literary, and artistic works; discoveries and inventions; and words, phrases, symbols, and designs.

 i.
-Software: In recent years, the United States Patent and Trademark Office has granted patents to software meeting certain technical and legal criteria.
+Software – in recent years, the United States Patent and Trademark Office has granted patents to software meeting certain technical and legal criteria.
 When Texas State has an ownership interest in copyrighted software with patentable subject matter, and it chooses to seek patent protection for the software, it will manage this software as an invention under this policy.

 03. KEY PROVISIONS OF THE TSUS PATENT POLICY AND MORE

-03.02 Personal Time and Resources.
-Faculty, staff, or students generally own the IDP and tangible research property developed in their personal time and without the significant use of university equipment or work force support, except in the case of conflict with any applicable agreement.
+03.02 Personal Time and Resources – Faculty, staff, or students generally own the IDP and tangible research property developed in their personal time and without the significant use of university equipment or work force support, except in the case of conflict with any applicable agreement.
 In this context, the university defines “significant use” as usage beyond that routinely provided to other faculty, staff, and students for purposes not specifically dedicated to research.

-03.03 Government-Sponsored Research.
-The terms of the grants or contracts specified by the government sponsor or by applicable law may control patents arising from government-sponsored research.
+03.03 Government-Sponsored Research – The terms of the grants or contracts specified by the government sponsor or by applicable law may control patents arising from government-sponsored research.
 In the absence of such terms or when patent rights are waived by the sponsor, patent rights arising from government-sponsored research are controlled by the TSUS Patent Policy.

-03.04 Non-government Sponsored Research.
-Texas State must ensure the public interest is best served by the manner in which it applies its facilities and workforce.
+03.04 Non-Government-Sponsored Research – Texas State must ensure the public interest is best served by the manner in which it applies its facilities and workforce.
 Likewise, it must also consider the legitimate interests of private sponsors.
 The university normally reserves the right to ownership of IDP arising out of research funded in whole or in part by grants or contracts with private sponsors.
 However, upon request, the university may negotiate special provisions that grant patent ownership to the private sponsor.
 In such cases, the university should:

 b. require the sponsor to use due diligence in the commercial use of the IDP; and